Last Updated on by Mitch Rezman

 Sometimes fact-checking on the Internet is counterproductive.

-Researching the subject of propane safety and birds, once again proved the Internet is the best worst place for information.
+Researching the subject of propane safety and birds, once again proved the Internet is the best and worst place for information.

-I was told by an avian “expert” that birds should never be exposed to propane heat.
+About a dozen years ago, I was told by an avian “expert” that birds should never be exposed to propane heat.

-That always bothered me because I know many people throughout the country have no access to natural gas and rely on the propane distribution system by truck.Â
+That always bothered me because I know many people throughout the country have no access to natural gas and rely on the propane distribution system by truck.

-One of the problems with travel trailers especially old ones are they’re terrible to heat because you’re basically in a tin can.
+One of the problems with travel trailers especially old ones is they’re terrible to heat because you’re basically in a tin can.
 We had insulation added in what we call a Hill William bump-out with wood studs and drywall.

 The problem was even on a moderately cool day when we arrived the trailer was always an icebox.
-For safety we used two electric heaters that took forever to warm up the trailer.
+For safety, we used two electric heaters that took forever to warm up the trailer.

 So one day I tried an experiment with an infrared propane tent heater from our tent-camping days.
 I turned on the electric heaters and then the propane heater to accelerate the rise of temperature in the room.
 I opened up one of the two ceiling vents of the trailer and brought Popcorn in, watching her very closely.

 I kept a sharp eye on her throughout the evening and allowed the ceiling vent to remain open.
 It was getting pretty chilly out so I finally closed the vent still watching her – our trailer is not that big – a 25-footer.
 We were up for another couple of hours and she was none the worse for wear and I felt good about it.
-That was 4 winters ago.
+That was many winters ago.

-Catalytic heaters like Mr. Heater above will easily put out 30,000 BTUs and will run on a 1 pound $3 tank of propane for about five hours on high.
-That said, this miracle winter survival device can never come near a bird.
 Birds do not understand the concept of flame or fire.
 So the judgment call you are faced with is determined by the length of the power outage.
-If news reports say that power will be restored in a few hours, keep it simple, play it safe – don’t let your bird out of the cage while the heater is in use.
+If news reports say that power will be restored in a few hours, keep it simple, and play it safe – don’t let your bird out of the cage while the heater is in use.

-If you are in a God forbid a situation like last year’s horrific snowfalls on the east coast creating power outages for days and you are unable to evacuate, you’ll want to have a strategy for heater placement to allow some “out of the cage time.”
-For example, in the trailer, we would put a heating unit behind the stool under the kitchen table and if the bird was out she was not allowed to go to the floor.
-Capiche?
+If you are in a God forbid situation like last year’s horrific snowfalls on the East Coast creating power outages for days and you are unable to evacuate, you’ll want to have a strategy for heater placement to allow some “out of the cage time.”

-So you know me – the voices in my head start chatting and somehow come up with a recommendation that we should make our small travel trailer that’s permanently parked more “winter friendly”.
-Fast forward to this past spring and I now have two 10,000 BTU ventless heaters warming our 1784 cubic foot trailer It took two days to put in the heaters.
 It took six weekends to find where all the cold air was coming in.
 We even sealed up all but one jalousie crank window – jalousie windows are made of long narrow strips of glass that work like blinds and have no insulation value whatsoever.

 Written by Mitch Rezman